evan-ak/wsfl/README.md

 ## Training

-We provide the prepared search logs generated in our experiments in `./saves/$dataset$/`.
-You can decide whether to use them for a quick validation or to restart the learning from scratch by modifying the `load_search_log` config in `config.py`.
-Other configurations such as the dataset to use and the number of batches for training can also be modified in `config.py`.
 To start the training, run :

 ```
 python ./train.py